-External: 80 Internal: 20 Note: The Question Paper will consis st of nine questions.
-The candidate shall attempt five will be compulsory , which will consist of four short of equal marks (i.e. 4 marks each) spread over the whole empt four more questions, selecting at least one from rry equal marks (i.e. 16 marks). ed to provide adequate understanding of the history of ring 1865-1945. the Course, the students wil HIS-E-20.1 f reconstruction in U.S.A. after the civil war.
-HIS-E-20.2 s popular movements in U.S.A. and the initiatives of HICE 20.2 political reforms by Amer HIS-E-20.3 o the emergence of U.S.A. as an imperial power.
-HIS-E-20.4 Comprehend the developing ments in U.S.A. between the period of two world wars.
-Unit - I Reconstruction after Civ il War: Presidential, Radical and Congressional Plans; wth of Capitalism and the Big Business; Growth of Industries and Agriculture win of capitation and the Big Business, Growth of Unit - II 9 the Political Reforms: Farmers' Unrest and Populism; - rest and Rise of Unionism; The Progressive Movement and Reforms under Roosev velt, Taft and Wilson Unit - III Emergence of U.S.A. as an Imperial Power: Spanish-American War; Foreign Policies of Roosevelt, Taft and Wilson; U.S.A. and World War-I Unit - IV ars: Post-War Developments from Harding to Hoover; - its Effects; Franklin D. Roosevelt and the New Deal; U.S.A and World War - II Suggested Re andinge.
-Blum, John The National Experience : A History of the United State Brood, Char The Rise of American Civilization, 2 Vols.
-Harvard Setoff et. al. The Enduring Vision: A History of the American Peopl 20701, 1 001, Vol. I Current, Ric hard, M.T.
-Williams et. al. American History: A Survey, Vol. 1 Dunning, W Reconstruction: Political and Economic Endues, Jam History of the United States Faulkner, H. U American Economic History Franklin, Jol nn Hope From Slavery to Freedom Grubb, Gera ld N. and George A. Interpretations of American History: Patterns an D : 111
+External: 80 Internal: 20 quest conc sylla tions in all.
+Question No. 1 eptual / thematic questions obus.
+The candidate shall atte st of nine questions.
+The candidate shall attempt five will be compulsory , which will consist of four short f equal marks (i.e. 4 marks each) spread over the whole empt four more questions, selecting at least one from try equal marks (i.e. 16 marks). ed to provide adequate understanding of the history of the U.S.A. du ring 1865-1945.
+At the end of the Course, the students will l be able to: HIS-E-20.1 Understand the process of f reconstruction in U.S.A. after the civil war.
+HIS-E-20.2 Learn the rise of various political reforms by Amer s popular movements in U.S.A. and the initiatives of rican Presidents.
+HIS-E-20.3 Grasp the events related to o the emergence of U.S.A. as an imperial power.
+HIS-E-20.4 Comprehend the developr ments in U.S.A. between the period of two world wars.
+Unit - I il War: Presidential, Radical and Congressional Plans; wth of Capitalism and the Big Business; Growth of Unit - II C the Political Reforms: Farmers' Unrest and Populism; Unit - III Unit - IV Causes of the Labour Unrest and Rise of Unionism; The Progressive Movement and Reforms under Roosevelt, Taft and Wilson Emergence of U.S.A. as an Imperial Power: Spanish-American War; Foreign Policies of Roosevelt, Taft and Wilson; U.S.A. and World War-I U.S.A. between Two Wars: Post-War Developments from Harding to Hoover; Economic Depression and its Effects; Franklin D. Roosevelt and the New Deal; U.S.A and World War - II Suggested R oodings: Blum, John The National Experience : A History of the United States Brood, Chai The Rise of American Civilization, 2 Vols.
+Harvard Setoff et. al. The Enduring Vision: A History of the American People Vol. I Current.
+Ric hard, M.T.
+Williams et. al. American History : A Survey, Vol. 1 Dunning, W Reconstruction: Political and Economic Endues, Jan History of the United States Faulkner, H American Economic History Franklin, John Hope From Slavery to Freedom ald N. and George A. Interpretations of American History: Patterns an Billings C Perspectives, 2 Vols.
+Hicks, John D. The Federal Union: A History of U.S.A.
+Since 1865 Hicks, John D. et. al. The American Nation Kaushik, R. P. Significant Themes in American History M DD 771 117 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1